1991–92 NHL season: Entry draft

 The 1991 NHL entry draft was held on June 22 at the Memorial Auditorium in Buffalo, New York.
 Eric Lindros was selected first overall by the Quebec Nordiques.
 However, Lindros immediately refused to sign a contract with the Nordiques, eventually leading to one of the biggest trades in NHL history on June 30, 1992, sending him to the Philadelphia Flyers.

 Rule changes

 A new rule was added in which the final minute of every period is measured in tenths of a second, unlike whole seconds as in past seasons.
-This timekeeping procedure had previously been added to IIHF rules in 1990 (although the scoreboard at St. Louis Arena was not capable of measuring the final minute in tenths of a second until the following season).
+This timekeeping procedure had previously been added to IIHF rules in 1990 (although the scoreboard at St. Louis Arena was not capable of measuring the final minute in tenths of a second until the following season; the Blues were given an exemption since their new arena was under construction; it opened in 1994.).

 75th season celebration

 To celebrate the 75th anniversary season for the NHL, all players wore a special anniversary patch on their uniforms during this season.

 Taking cues from Major League Baseball's "Turn Back The Clock" uniform program, throwback uniforms were worn by Original Six teams for select games, and throwbacks were also worn for the All-Star Game.

 The uniform styles that were worn include: